 Face The Future With Faith In God

-These days are in many ways darkening ones.
-Crime is soaring; shocking immorality and corruption are being exposed in places high and low; violence is becoming more deadly and is involving younger perpetrators and victims; homes are breaking up at an alarming rate; the abuse of the young before and after birth grows more heartless; an anti-God spirit is becoming more hateful, vocal and widespread; in too many churches worldliness and compromise have come in where the Gospel used to be preached in power and purity.
+The closing days of this twentieth century are in many ways darkening ones.
+Crime is soaring; shocking immorality and corruption are being exposed in places high and low; violence is becoming more deadly and is involving younger perpetrators and victims; homes are breaking up at an alarming rate; the abuse of the young before and after birth grows more heartless; an anti-God spirit is becoming more hateful and vocal and widespread; in too many churches worldliness and compromise have come in where the Gospel used to be preached in power and purity.
 You can name other things that grieve and concern or alarm you.

 What Is a Christian to Do?

-"Because iniquity shall abound, the love of many shall wax cold" (Matt.
-24:12).
-The fact that now iniquity does abound and that the love of many does wax cold does not mean that we must be among that "many" whose love has grown cold toward our blessed Lord!
+"Because iniquity shall abound, the love of many shall wax cold" (Matthew 24:12).
+The fact that now iniquity does abound and that the love of many shall wax cold--does not mean that we must be among that "many" whose love has grown cold toward our blessed Lord!
 Rather, it is a direct challenge and a warning to us to stir up ourselves to take hold of God and press toward the mark as never before and to continue to have faith in God regardless of how dark things look.

 Face Every Situation with Faith in God

 In this darkening hour, face all problems in full reliance upon God’s faithfulness.
-No situation, no condition, no difficult, involved, unknown, untried, dark and dangerous circumstance or combination of circumstances is too hard for God.
+No situation, no condition, no difficult, involved, unknown, untried, dark and dangerous circumstance or combination of circumstances--is too hard for God.
 He knows all things.
-And He cares for us (1 Pet.
-5:7; 1 John 3:20).
-Nothing is too hard for God (Jer.
-32:17).
-With God all things are possible (Matt.
-19:26).
-It is impossible to please God without faith (Heb.
-11:6).
+And He cares for us (1 Peter 5:7; 1 John 3:20).
+Nothing is too hard for God (Jeremiah 32:17).
+With God all things are possible (Matthew 19:26).
+It is impossible to please God without faith (Hebrews 11:6).

-Instead of facing difficult situations, untried problems, intricate obstacles, obstinate hindrances, sorrowful testings, large demands, heavy responsibilities in fear and dread and trembling – rather, rejoice!
+Instead of facing difficult situations, untried problems, intricate obstacles, obstinate hindrances, sorrowful testings, large demands, heavy responsibilities in fear and dread and trembling--rather, rejoice!
 God is bigger than it all put together, and He loves us and desires that we trust and obey Him always.
-God is greater than any crisis which might be frightening you.
+God is greater than the Y2K crisis, which might be frightening you.

 Rejoice when impossible duties lie directly across our paths, because such things make us to know right away that only by God’s help can we perform these duties in a way that will please God, glorify Him, and result in His will being done in earth as it is in heaven.

-Never face difficult and involved tasks and circumstances in a fearful attitude of mind or heart, as though God had gone off and left us, as though He had lost His power and His wisdom and His almightiness, as though He were not our faithful Creator, who in His love, has already shown and manifested His compassion for us by giving His only begotten Son to die a cruel death for us (1 Pet.
-4:12-19; Rom.
-8:26-39).
+Never face difficult and involved tasks and circumstances in a fearful attitude of mind or heart, as though God had gone off and left us, as though He had lost His power and His wisdom and His Almightiness, as though He were not our Faithful Creator, who in His love, has already shown and manifested His compassion for us by giving His only begotten Son to die a cruel death for us (1 Peter 4:12-19; Romans 8:26-39).

 Instead of "shying away" from difficult problems, like a frightened animal, let us eagerly face these hard things because it gives God a chance to manifest yet further His faithfulness and His supernatural might.
 Hallelujah!